-Strengthening science, technology, engineering, and math (STEM) education and experiences for all students is a critical component to supporting innovation.
-STEM competencies — often referred to as STEM literacy — prepare students to be critical thinkers, to persevere through failure to achieve success, to communicate and collaborate across real and perceived barriers, and to solve complex and ever-changing problems.
+Strengthening science, technology, engineering, and math (STEM) education and experiences for all Colorado students is a critical component to supporting innovation and postsecondary readiness.
+STEM competencies — often referred to as STEM literacy — prepare students to be critical thinkers, to persevere through failure to achieve success, to communicate and collaborate across real and perceived barriers, and to solve complex and ever-changing problems, among many other tangible and critical skills.
 Coloradans with these competencies will drive innovations and fuel our increasingly STEM-based economy.

 What is STEM Education?